Joe Neguse: 2018

-On June 13, 2017, Neguse announced he would run for the Democratic nomination after incumbent U.S. Representative Jared Polis announced he would not run for reelection and would run for governor of Colorado.
+On June 13, 2017, Neguse announced he would run for the Democratic nomination after incumbent U.S. representative Jared Polis announced he would not run for reelection and would run for governor of Colorado.
 In the June 26, 2018, Democratic primary—the real contest in this heavily Democratic district—Neguse faced businessman and former Boulder County Democratic Party chairman Mark Williams.
 Neguse defeated Williams with 65.7% of the vote, winning all 10 counties in the district.

 Neguse then defeated the Republican nominee, businessman Peter Yu, in the November 6 general election, receiving 60.2% of the vote, and winning all but two counties.
 Neguse became the first Black American to represent Colorado in the House.

 2020

 He was reelected in 2020 with 61.5% of the vote, defeating Republican Charles Winn.

+2022

+Neguse was reelected in 2022 with 70.7% of the vote, defeating Republican nominee Marshall Dawson.

+2024

+Neguse was reelected in 2024 with 68.4% of the vote, defeating Republican nominee Marshall Dawson in a rematch.

 Tenure

-Shortly after his election to the House, Neguse was elected by his House colleagues to serve in House leadership as the Co-Freshman Representative.
+Shortly after his election to the House, Neguse was elected by his House colleagues to serve in House leadership as the co-freshman representative.

 Neguse voted for the impeachment of Donald Trump in 2019.
 In 2020, he was named the most bipartisan member of the Colorado congressional delegation by the Lugar Center.

 In November 2020, Neguse's House colleagues unanimously elected him to serve as a co-chair of the Democratic Policy and Communications Committee, the number eight position in House Democratic leadership.
 In December 2022, he was elected chair, the fifth-highest position in the Democratic Party leadership.

-On January 12, 2021, Speaker Pelosi appointed Neguse as a House impeachment manager for Trump's second impeachment trial, making him the youngest impeachment manager in U.S. history.
-During the trial, Neguse and his fellow House impeachment managers built their case by drawing connections between Trump's claims of election fraud in the 2020 election and the attack on the US Capitol on January 6, 2021.
+On January 12, 2021, Speaker Pelosi appointed Neguse as a House impeachment manager (prosecutor) for Trump's second impeachment trial, making him the youngest impeachment manager in U.S. history.
+During the trial, Neguse and his fellow House impeachment managers built their case by drawing connections between Trump's false claims of election fraud in the 2020 election and the January 6 United States Capitol attack.
 In the end, the Senate voted to acquit Trump, but with seven Republican senators voting to convict, it was the most bipartisan impeachment trial in U.S. history.

+On March 20, 2024 Neguse was elected House assistant Democratic leader, succeeding Jim Clyburn.